 The 2015 Term Loan Facility is repayable in quarterly instalments according to an amortization schedule commencing on September 29, 2016.
 Each loan made under the 2015 Revolving Credit Facility is repayable in full on the last day of an agreed upon interest period in respect of the loan, generally ranging from one to six months, or rolling over subject to compliance with certain covenants and satisfaction of conditions precedent.
 The Borrower may make voluntary prepayments in respect of the 2015 Credit Facilities in a minimum amount of HK\$160.0 million (equivalent to US\$20.6 million), plus the amount of any applicable break costs.
-The Borrower is also subject to mandatory prepayment requirements in respect of various amounts within the 2015 Borrowing Group, including but not limited to: (i) net termination, claim or settlement proceeds paid under the Borrower's subconcession or the 2015 Borrowing Group's land concessions, subject to certain exceptions; (ii) insurance proceeds net of expenses to obtain such proceeds under the property insurances, subject to reinvestment rights and certain exceptions, which are in excess of US\$50.0 million.
-In addition, upon the occurrence of a "Change of Control" as defined under the 2015 Credit Facilities; any lender under the 2015 Credit Facilities may, with 20 business days' notice, cancel their commitment and request repayment in full of the Altira Macau or the City of Dreams gaming business, the whole of the 2015 Credit Facilities will be cancelled and all amounts outstanding thereunder will become immediately due and payable.
+The Borrower is also subject to mandatory prepayment requirements in respect of various amounts within the 2015 Borrowing Group, including but not limited to: (i) net termination, claim or settlement proceeds paid under the Borrower's subconcession or the 2015 Borrowing Group's land concessions, subject to certain exceptions; (ii) insurance proceeds net of expenses to obtain such proceeds under the property insurances relating to the total loss of all or substantially all of the Altira Macau gaming business; and (iii) other insurance proceeds net of expenses to obtain such proceeds net of expenses of US\$50.0 million.
+In addition, upon the occurrence of a "Change of Control" as defined under the 2015 Credit Facilities, any lender under the 2015 Credit Facilities may, with 20 business days' notice, cancel their commitment and request repayment in full of the 2015 Credit Facilities; and upon the occurrence of the disposal of all or substantially all of the business and assets of the 2015 Borrowing Group, comprised in any of the Altira Macau or the City of Dreams gaming business, the whole of the 2015 Credit Facilities will be cancelled and all amounts outstanding thereunder will become immediately due and payable.